prettydiff/wisdom/JavaScript_Made_Simple.md

 Anybody can build better organizational capacity but doing so requires practice, repetition, and experimentation no differently than improving any other cognitive skill.

 ## Knowing Your Environment
-After mitigating away unnecessary complexity the next step on the journey to simple JavaScript requires and understanding of the environment you are writing for.
+After mitigating away unnecessary complexity the next step on the journey to simple JavaScript requires an understanding of the environment you are writing for.
 The compile target of the web browser is the DOM, and for Node.js it is Node's standard API.
 Those inescapable facts will alter how a developer perceives the code they write once those facts become accepted by the developer on an emotional level.
 Emotional connections to the work form the key to attaining [automaticity](https://en.wikipedia.org/wiki/Automaticity), which describes how the brain learns to complete large series of low level tasks without cognitive effort.